 - Freshly ground black pepper

 - Soak the barley: Place the pearl barley in a bowl and cover with cold water.
-Let it soak while you prepare the other ingredients.
+Set aside to soak while you prepare the other ingredients.

-- Start the broth: Place the lamb shoulder in a large saucepan or casserole dish.
-Pour in the cold water or lamb stock.
-Bring the pot to a simmer and skim off any scum that rises to the surface.
+- Start the broth: Place the lamb shoulder in a large saucepan or flameproof casserole.
+Pour in the cold water or lamb stock and bring to a simmer.
+Skim off any scum that rises to the surface.

-- Add herbs and vegetables: Add the onions, bay leaf, and fresh thyme to the pan.
-Return to a gentle simmer and cook for one hour, occasionally skimming the surface.
+- Add herbs and onions: Add the onions, bay leaf, and fresh thyme to the pan.
+Return to a gentle simmer and cook for one hour, skimming the surface occasionally.

-- Add more vegetables: After an hour, add the carrots, turnips, and celery.
+- Add root vegetables: Add the carrots, turnips, and celery.
 Season with salt and freshly ground black pepper.
-Bring to a simmer, cover with a lid, and cook for another 30 minutes.
+Bring to a gentle simmer, cover with a lid, and cook for 30 minutes.

-- Finish the soup: Rinse the soaked pearl barley under cold running water in a sieve.
-Turn the lamb over in the pot, then add the rinsed pearl barley and the potatoes.
-Cook uncovered for a further 30 minutes until the lamb is very tender and the barley is soft.
+- Add barley and potatoes: Rinse the soaked pearl barley under cold running water in a sieve.
+Turn the lamb over, then add the rinsed barley and potatoes.
+Cook uncovered for a further 30 minutes.

-- Soak the barley for best results: Soaking the pearl barley helps it cook more evenly and tenderly in the soup, preventing a tough, chewy texture.
+- Soak the barley first: Soaking the pearl barley helps it cook more evenly and gives a tender result rather than a tough, chewy texture.

-- Skim the broth: Skimming the scum from the surface of the broth during the initial cooking helps to create a clear, clean-tasting soup.
+- Skim regularly: Skimming the scum from the surface during the first hour of cooking gives you a clear, clean-tasting broth.

-- Don’t overcook the cabbage: Adding the cabbage near the end of the cooking process ensures it stays bright green and slightly crisp, adding a fresh texture to the finished broth.
+- Add the cabbage last: Stirring in the cabbage near the end keeps it bright green and slightly crisp, adding a fresh contrast to the soft root vegetables.

-- Refrigerate: Cool the Scotch broth completely before storing it in an airtight container.
-It will keep well in the refrigerator for up to 4 days.
-The flavors will continue to develop, often tasting even better the next day.
+Cool the scotch broth completely before storing it in an airtight container.
+It will keep well in the fridge for up to 4 days, and the flavours often improve overnight.

-- Freeze: This soup freezes beautifully.
-Transfer the cooled broth to a freezer-safe container, leaving some room at the top for expansion.
+This soup also freezes well.
+Transfer the cooled broth to a freezer-safe container, leaving room at the top for expansion.
 It can be frozen for up to 3 months.
-To reheat, thaw in the refrigerator overnight and gently warm on the stovetop, adding a splash of water or stock if needed.
+Thaw overnight in the fridge and warm gently on the hob, adding a splash of water or stock if needed.

 - Serving Size: 1 bowl